jbellis/llmap/README.md

 especially in large codebases.

 LLMap is a CLI code search tool designed to solve that problem by asking
-[DeepSeek-V3](https://huggingface.co/deepseek-ai/DeepSeek-V3) to evaluate the relevance of each source file in your codebase to your problem.
+[DeepSeek-V3](https://huggingface.co/deepseek-ai/DeepSeek-V3) and DeepSeek-R1 to evaluate the relevance of each source file in your codebase to your problem.

 Until recently, this would be prohibitively expensive and slow.
 But DeepSeek-V3 is cheap, smart, fast,